 But leadership can mean different things, to different people, in different circumstances.

-- In many circumstances, people are promoted based solely on their longevity in the practice (which may not be best for the business).
+Leadership does not necessarily mean you are the best at something. - People are good technicians or practitioners and not necessarily leaders. - In many circumstances, people are promoted based solely on their longevity in the practice (which may not be best for the business).

 Keep reading other articles in this series